runexoda/lambda-s3-sftp/README.md

 Configuration
 -------------

-The following environment variables MUST be set:
+The following environment variables is REQUIRED:

     SSH_HOST - the host address of the destination SFTP server SSH_USERNAME - the SSH account username

+The following environment variables is REQUIRED, but choose ONLY ONE variable to set:

-    SSH_PASSWORD - the SSH account password, OR SSH_PRIVATE_KEY - path to a private key file on S3, in 'bucket:key' format
+    SSH_PASSWORD - the SSH account password
+    SSH_PRIVATE_KEY - path to a private key file on S3, in 'bucket:key' format

-The following environment variables MAY be set:
+The following environment variables is NOT REQUIRED:

     SSH_PORT - the port number (defaults to 22)
     SSH_DIR - a specific directory to upload files to